dnfehren/sheets/README.md

 * xlrd is used for .xls files
 * openpyxl is used for .xlsx files

-The sheets object looks like...
+The sheets object that is created looks like this...

     +-------------------------------------------------------+
     |Workbook = list                                        |